-The process of building relationships with surrounding communities has two main purposes: the first is to keep Suzano's Social License to Operate, and the second is to strengthen territorial development.
-To attain these objectives, it is essential to ensure constant and transparent communication with local associations and cooperatives, NGOs, remote neighbors, unions, municipalities, states and other companies, thereby maintaining a mostly positive perception of Suzano within the territory.
+The relationship process with neighboring communities has two main purposes: the first is to maintain Suzano's social license to operate and the second is to strengthen territorial development.
+To achieve these goals, it is essential to ensure constant and transparent communication with local associations and cooperatives, NGOs, isolated neighbors, unions, municipalities, states and other companies, thus maintaining the positive predominance in the territory's perception of Suzano.

-Besides the aspect of communication, a crucial aspect is to be willing to jointly build solutions with the community to address local issues, which can be environmental, social, cultural, economic, structural or even emergency-related.
-Both dimensions (communication and development of collaborative solutions) are fully intertwined in our relationship strategy, as they are mutually reinforcing.
+Beyond communication, a fundamental aspect is that the company is open to building solutions together with communities to address relevant issues in the local context, which can be environmental, social, cultural, economic, structural or even emergency.
+The two dimensions (communication and developing joint solutions) are totally connected and feed back into our relationship strategy.

-Nowadays, our relationship strategy covers all areas within the influence of Suzano¹s 13 manufacturing units and 1 under construction, the forestry network that supports these units and also the port operations in Brazil.
-In global figures, these operations directly or indirectly affect the daily lives of 1,608 localities in more than 200 municipalities in 9 Brazilian states.
+This strategy covers the entire area of influence of the 13 manufacturing units¹ and the forestry base that feeds these units, as well as port operations in Brazil.
+In global figures, these operations directly or indirectly influence the daily lives of around 1,630 localities in more than 200 municipalities in 9 Brazilian states.

-Also as a way of engaging and identifying the territories in which it operates, the company applies an instrument known as the Social Inventory, through consultative discussions with communities in order to gather information aimed at characterizing and, consequently, prioritizing the relationship process.
-The information gathered includes basic infrastructure, such as access to energy, access to water, schools and health facilities, the dynamics and model of local development, among other data.
-It is applied according to a schedule.
+Also as a way of engaging and characterizing the territories in which it operates, the company applies an instrument known as the Social Inventory, through participatory consultations with communities, to gather information for characterization and, consequently, prioritization of the relationship process.
+Among the information gathered is basic infrastructure, such as access to energy, access to water, schools, and health facilities, the dynamics and model of local development, among other data.

-Other models of engagement are the processes of identifying, classifying and monitoring High Conservation Value Areas (HCVAs) and Sites of Special Significance (SLSs) of interest or the uses and access by communities in the company's areas.
-Also noteworthy are the face-to-face agendas and monitoring of social programs and projects in the strategic areas of Relationships, Poverty and Education.
+Other models of engagement are the processes of identifying, classifying and monitoring High Conservation Value Areas (HCVAs), Sites of Special Significance (SSSs) and archaeological sites of interest or the uses and access by communities in the company's areas.
+Also noteworthy is the monitoring of social programs and projects in the strategic areas of Relationships, Poverty, and Education.

-The process described above is applicable to new operations (a new mill, for instance) or even to the acquisition of new farms, when the aforementioned actions are preceded by social due diligence, carried out before a new farm is included in Suzano's portfolio through acquisition, lease or just the purchase of wood.
+The entire process described above is valid for new operations (a new factory, for example) or even for the acquisition of new farms, when the aforementioned actions are preceded by social due diligence, carried out before a new farm is included in Suzano's portfolio through acquisition, lease or just the purchase of timber.
 This process is a prior social risk analysis, which characterizes the neighborhood and identifies possible social liabilities/risks related to the property.
 Depending on the risk, the social area may recommend not closing the deal.

 The following information is available in the tables below: